xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 This tutorial walks you through the steps to view and analyze a Test Suite report.

 Here we use a Test Suite that consists of Test Cases with the scenario "Order and check out a single product multiple times."
-With the Test Suited report generated, we use the interface provided by Katalon Studio to analyze the Test Suite report and pinpoint some errors.
+With the Test Suite report generated, we use the interface provided by Katalon Studio to analyze the Test Suite report and pinpoint some errors.

 > You can download the sample project here: [Shopping Cart Tests](https://github.com/katalon-studio-samples/shopping-cart-tests).